 Wes Moore — State impacts: tariffs, ports, FBI HQ

 Maryland Governor Wes Moore described local economic effects of tariff uncertainty, noting the Port of Baltimore and Eastern Shore farmers are already feeling impacts.
-He called the administration’s tariff approach “erratic” and said tariffs are a tool, not an ideology; when used they should allow businesses to plan.
-Moore also criticized a presidential move to stop relocating the FBI headquarters to Maryland, saying his state had won a fair competition and that the decision was announced to him via the news.
-He said legal challenges and other tools are being used where the administration’s actions overstep authority.
+He called the administration’s tariff approach “erratic” and said tariffs are a tool, not an ideology; when used they should give businesses time to plan.
+Moore also criticized a presidential decision to halt relocating the FBI headquarters to Maryland, saying his state had won a fair competition and that the announcement reached him via the news.
+He said Maryland is pursuing legal and other avenues where he believes the administration overstepped.

-Margaret Brennan framed the show around the U.S. military campaign against Houthi targets in Yemen, diplomatic runs toward a possible Russia-Ukraine ceasefire, and domestic matters including trade, visas and the economy.
-The program’s interviews illuminate immediate policy decisions (military, diplomatic, trade) and their broader consequences.
+Margaret Brennan framed the episode around the U.S. military campaign against Houthi targets, diplomatic runs toward a possible Russia-Ukraine ceasefire, and domestic matters including trade, visas and economic impacts.
+The interviews explored immediate policy choices in military, diplomatic and trade arenas and their broader consequences for businesses, allies and citizens.